 \section{Introduction}

-Active galactic nuclei (AGN) represent the innermost regions of active galaxies, where supermassive black holes (SMBHs) are accreting large amounts of material from their surroundings, converting a large fraction of the accretion energy \citep[$\approx$5--42\% depending on the spin of the SMBH,][]{Kerr1963,Shapiro1983} into radiation throughout most of the electromagnetic spectrum.
-AGN are among the most luminous steady sources in the Universe, which makes them detectable out to high redshifts \citep{Vito2018}.
-All galaxies are thought to host a SMBH in their center \citep{Magorrian1998} and the majority of galaxies are believed to have gone through an AGN phase in the past \citep{Marconi2004,Merloni2008}.
+Active galactic nuclei (AGN) occupy the innermost regions of active galaxies, where supermassive black holes (SMBHs) accrete large amounts of material from their surroundings, converting a large fraction of the accretion energy \citep[$\approx$5--42\% depending on the spin of the SMBH;][]{Kerr1963,Shapiro1983} into radiation throughout most of the electromagnetic spectrum.
+Being some of the most luminous steady sources in the Universe, AGN are detectable out to high redshifts \citep{Vito2018}.
+All galaxies are thought to host a SMBH in their center \citep{Magorrian1998}, and the majority of galaxies are believed to have gone through an AGN phase in the past \citep{Marconi2004,Merloni2008}.
 For this reason, determining the history of accretion onto SMBHs and their properties is key to understanding galaxy evolution.
-The evolution of AGN activity also allows us to probe the origin of the tight relationship between SMBH mass and host galaxy properties (e.g. stellar mass) \citep{Magorrian1998,Ferrarese2000,Marconi2003,Haring2004,Gultekin2009,Kormendy2013}, and their similar growth history \citep{Hopkins2006,Silverman2008,Aird2015}.
+The evolution of AGN activity also allows us to probe the origin of the tight relationship between SMBH mass and host galaxy properties \citep{Magorrian1998,Ferrarese2000,Marconi2003,Haring2004,Gultekin2009,Kormendy2013}, and their similar growth history \citep{Hopkins2006,Silverman2008,Aird2015}.